 Stand-Alone Field Ticketing or ERP System?

 Basic ticketing systems will create a field ticket that can be used for billing.
-Other ticketing systems will integrate with ERP systems:
+Other ticketing systems will integrate with ERP systems created by ERP Vendors in the market:

 - Stand-alone systems create tickets that become the invoice for your customer.
 The billing data is then manually re-entered into your existing accounting system.